 (As for the complete "Song Structure and Style" of this track, please see "I Want To Hold Your Hand.")

 In order to fill out another American album, Capitol Records were more than happy to include "Komm, Gib Mir Deine Hand" as a novelty-type curiosity.
 Therefore, US audiences got to hear the song fourteen years before Britain did as it was featured on the July 20th, 1964 album "Something New."
-Somewhat misleadingly, the back of the album jacket referred to the song as "one of the most popular" new offerings from the Lennon/McCartney songbook.
+Somewhat misleadingly, the back of the album jacket referred to the song as "one of the most popular" new offerings from the Lennon / McCartney songbook.
 This album was released on an individual compact disc on January 21st, 2014, both the mono and stereo versions being contained on one CD.

 In 1978, Capitol thought to release a 12" single of "Komm, Gib Mir Deine Hand" with "Sie Liebt Dich" on the b-side on colored vinyl, available in both red and pink.
 This single was not made available for general distribution but included the words "Demonstration Not For Sale" on the label.

 March 7th, 1988 saw the compact disc release of the song on "Past Masters, Volume One."
 This "very narrow stereo" mix attempted to balance out the total separation of the stereo mix George Martin made on March 2nd, 1964.
 This album was combined with its companian "Past Masters, Volume Two" for a double-vinyl set that was released on October 24th, 1988.
 When this combined set was remastered and released on CD on September 9th, 2009 (the remasterd vinyl set coming out on November 12th, 2012), the original separated stereo mix was restored.

 September 9th, 2009 was also the date of the release of the box set "The Beatles In Mono."
-The CD "Mono Masters" features a re-mastered version of the mono mix of "Lomm, Gib Mir Deine Hand."
+The CD "Mono Masters" features a remastered version of the mono mix of "Komm, Gib Mir Deine Hand."

 OK, I know what you're thinking.
 Hearing "I Want To Hold Your Hand" sung in German doesn't do much for me either.
 It was an interesting curiosity in 1964, but today it sits lodged within the official Beatles cannon like a chip of cement amongst polished jewels.